Program and Class Preparation, Registration and Syllabus

 - What do I do if a student approaches me with a problem of a non-academic nature?

 Students in most Colleges register for classes through the University’s web portal, PAWS (Personal Access to Web Services).
-They do so through the Registration channel within the Academic Services tab.
+They do so through the Registration channel within the Academics tab.
 All class adds/drops in Colleges which use PAWS must be done by the student.

 Students in the College of Law and second and third year students in the Western College of Veterinary Medicine are registered by their College.
 These students must obtain College authorization for adds/drops.

-Instructors access their class lists through the Instructor Services channel within the Academic Services tab in PAWS.
+Instructors access their class lists through the Instructor Services channel within the Academics tab in PAWS.
 Class lists can be viewed online, printed as a hard copy, or downloaded into a spreadsheet.

 What should I do if a student is attending my class but is not on my class list, or wants to get into my class after the deadline for enrolling?